Skip to main navigation Skip to main content

 Respond to a parent’s request for a statement of position letter

-At times, a CSSC may be asked by a parent to provide a Statement of position letter to support a parenting application.
-The provision of this letter may assist the parent in their application for legal aid funding, or be relied upon to help inform existing family law court proceedings.
+At times, a CSSC may be asked by a parent to provide a Statement of position letter to support a family court application.
+The provision of this letter may assist the parent in their application for legal aid funding or be relied upon to help inform existing family law proceedings.

 • the nature of Child Safety’s involvement with the family